 Caveat: try not to over-complicate your decisions when starting to sharpen.
 Sharpening kitchen knives and woodworking tools by hand is an enjoyable experience that does not require theoretical evaluation when beginning.
 We recommend a whetstone around 1,000 grit as your first stone, or take advantage of one of our package deals

 Widely, the consensus for sharpening any and all Japanese kitchen knives, along with Japanese woodworking tools, is to use a whetstone.
 Dry grinding on a grinding wheel or belt can affect temper, effectively ruining your knife or tool permanently.
 Other styles of sharpening stone can work, but we recommend against their use.
-The most common example is the diamond plate, which is often too aggressive at removing material.
+The most common example is the diamond plate, which is often too aggressive in removing material.
 This means damage can happen fast, or too much metal can be removed, shortening the lifespan of your tool or knife.
 The most common whetstone terminology follows...

 Much like sand paper, grit level gives us an indication of how smooth or coarse a whetstone may be.
 There are 3 basic levels of stone: